panieldark/fireworks/README.md

 3. Run index.html on your preferred web browser

 ## Acknowledgements/Other
 This is my fork of CodingTrain's (youtube <- The Coding Train) Coding Challenge.
-I recommend checking his videos out!

 ###Takeaways from this experience
 1. First sole JavaScript project (not fully intertwined with HTML/CSS or React/Angular)